ashish1729MS/edge-addon-workshop-create-browser-extension/Instructions for Hands on/readme.md

 - explain in parts when by first adding listener and then adding message passing to content
 - link to documentation
+- if tabs doesn't work you might need permission to access

 ## Step 11.
 Add a content script